 How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate.
-Make reference to where the mitigation is included in the document, as appropriate communicate using the are available for patients. to access welsh speaking training Welsh language in terms of This is in line with our current colleagues to support the correspondence, Welsh Language Scheme patient. information leaflets, or and the future Welsh Information should be service plans and design Language Standards. available in Welsh.
-Service to encourage Well-being Goal - A Wales Welsh language 'active of vibrant culture and offer' to those receiving the thriving Welsh language procedure.
-6.10 People according to N/A N/A their income related group: Minimal Impact is anticipated Consider people on low The procedure aims to income, economically deliver an achievable inactive, equitable service regardless unemployed/workless, of an individual's income.
-Any people who are unable to decisions are clinically made. work due to ill-health
+Make reference to where the mitigation is included in the document, as appropriate the same sex (lesbian or gay); both sexes (bisexual 6.9 People who Bilingual information leaflets Staff to be familiar on how Provide welsh language communicate using the are available for patients. to access welsh speaking training Welsh language in terms This is in line with our current colleagues to support the of correspondence, Welsh Language Scheme patient. information leaflets, or and the future Welsh Information should be service plans and design Language Standards. available in Welsh.
+Service to encourage Well-being Goal - A Wales Welsh language 'active of vibrant culture and offer' to those receiving thriving Welsh language the procedure.
+6.10 People according to N/A N/A their income related Minimal Impact is anticipated group: The procedure aims to deliver an achievable